 The study highlights the potential of mindfulness meditation as an effective intervention for individuals struggling with IGD and comorbid depression.
 By engaging in MM, participants not only reported a decrease in cravings and depressive symptoms but also showed measurable changes in their brain function.
 These findings underscore the importance of integrating psychological therapies like mindfulness into treatment plans for Internet addiction, providing a holistic approach to recovery.

 Tools like mindfulness work best when they’re aimed at a clear target — and that starts with an honest read on how far compulsive gaming has actually taken hold.
-If gaming has begun to feel less like a choice and more like something you reach for to manage how you feel, my free Internet Addiction Self-Assessment measures your use against the clinical markers behind a diagnosis like IGD, so any recovery approach you try begins from a real baseline.
+If you’re watching gaming become less of a hobby and more of something your child reaches for to manage how they feel, the parent version of my free Internet Addiction Self-Assessment asks twenty questions about what you actually observe in your teen or young adult, measured against the clinical markers behind a diagnosis like IGD, with results on screen right away — so any recovery approach you try begins from a real baseline.
+(There’s an adult version on the same page, too, if it’s your own gaming you’re weighing.)

 Takeaway